 Current taxes are calculated individually for every unit in accordance with the tax rules of the country of operation.
 The Company's foreign branch offices are taxed on their results in the country concerned.
-In Estonia the Company has to pay income tax at the rate of 20% (2019: 20%) only on the income that has not been taxed in the branches and only when dividends are distributed or when non-business expenses are incurred.
+In Estonia the Company has to pay income tax at the rate of 20% (2020: 20%) only on the income that has not been taxed in the branches and only when profit is distributed into dividends or from incurred expenses such as non-business deemed as profit disribution.